MAY TO AUGUST

 Jeff VanderMeer’s Southern Reach trilogy, which I read last year, was my first introduction to his work.
 I was totally captivated by the story, the world Jeff Vandermeer created, and by his quite unique writing style.
 It’s time to read more, and next up is Borne (2017).
 The first page alone justified that decision.
 I know I’m in safe hands, and I’m looking forward to the ride.
 It’s Sunday morning, I’m 40% in (I didn’t read much yesterday), and I’m totally captivated.
 I finished that night at around 10:40.
 I then started its companion novella, Borne: The Strange Bird (2017).
 I finished it during the first hour of July 18.
 No spoilers, but I have to say it’s been a long time since I felt so much empathy and sympathy for a fictitious cyborg bird thingy.

 I delayed the big decision to the morning and ended up choosing 2001: An Odyssey in Words, a book I only just learned of recently after Googling “Adrian Tchaikovsky” to see what he’s been up to.
-A collection of science fiction stories limited to a word count of exactly 2001 words.
+2001: An Odyssey in Word is a collection of science fiction stories limited to a word count of exactly 2001 words.
 Cool idea!
 I read about five or six stories over the next couple of days – the first was my favorite and it was a beauty.
 Since they’re all short stories, I think I’ll move onto another book and return to this every now and then for those times I feel like a nice short 2001 word story.
 What’s next then?
 I do not yet know… yet.